Insulince/qbot/WISHLIST.md

 - !bcs for battle conditions maybe?
 - add !clearwave or something to remove yourself from the active tourney leaderboard
 - merge !leaderboard and !history?
 They serve similar functions, could be combined maybe
+- separate out mod and normal commands in qbot.go